WWE News: CM Punk Gives The Final Word On Ever Returning To Wrestling

-Over the course of the last week, CM Punk has gone through a trial which had him and Colt Cabana against a WWE doctor, but the good news for him is that he won.
-Now, he is preparing for his second-ever MMA fight which is against Mike Jackson this weekend at UFC 225 in Chicago.
-While preparing and getting ready for it, he has chosen to speak about his future in professional wrestling, or in this case, the lack thereof.
+Over the course of the last week, CM Punk has gone through a trial which set him and Colt Cabana against a WWE doctor, but the good news for him is that he won.
+Now, he is preparing for his second-ever MMA fight, which is against Mike Jackson this weekend at UFC 225 in Chicago.
+While preparing and getting ready for the fight, he has chosen to speak about his future in professional wrestling, or in this case, the lack thereof.

 There have been countless rumors over the last few years regarding CM Punk returning to WWE or wrestling with any promotion, but there has never been anything concrete.
-Lately, he’s been connected to All In which is an event being put on by Cody Rhodes and the Young Bucks in September, but that hasn’t been confirmed either.
+Lately, he’s been connected to All In, which is an event being put on by Cody Rhodes and the Young Bucks in September, but that hasn’t been confirmed either.

 A lot of fans keep thinking that if his second UFC fight ends up going the same way his first one did, Punk would return to the wrestling ring.
 Sure, he lost a quick one in his first trip into the octagon, but he’s determined to see things through and continue with his new career.